Katy Masuga: Biography

 Katy Masuga is an American writer based near Paris, France.
 Masuga grew up in the San Bernardino National Forest of southern California.
 She received a B.A. in Philosophy with a Special Option in Religious Studies from Cal State East Bay in tandem with University of California, Berkeley, an M.A. in Comparative Literature from the University of Colorado, Boulder, a Ph.D. in Comparative Literature with a joint Ph.D. in the Program in Theory and Criticism, both from the University of Washington, Seattle.

-Masuga teaches for the Fall in Paris program of the Comparative Literature of Ideas Department at the University of Washington, Seattle.
+Masuga teaches for the Fall in Paris program of the Comparative History of Ideas Department at the University of Washington, Seattle.
 She was on the faculty of Skidmore College in Paris for 4.5 years (2012-2016) and held a postdoctoral teaching and research position at the New Sorbonne University (2015-2016), focusing on the intersections between literature and science.
 Masuga was the program coordinator for Trinity College in Paris until its dissolution in 2020 due to the pandemic.

 Masuga studied philosophy and literary theory and criticism under Mikkel Borch-Jacobsen, notable figure in the field, in particular on the history and philosophy of psychoanalysis, especially in regard to Le Livre noir de la psychanalyse ("The Black Book of Psychoanalysis") to which he was a major contributor.

 After numerous periods in Paris beginning 2001, Masuga moved permanently to France in 2010, invited by counterculture figure Jim Haynes to live at his atelier in Paris, where she regularly participated in his famous Sunday dinners, sometimes cooking for up to 100 people.
 He remained like family until his death in January 2021.

 With Tamara Helenius, she is co-founder of Sappho Road a women's knowledge exchange in English based in France.

 Her brother is the folk musician Ed Masuga.